 Added PyCapsule as a replacement for the PyCObject API.
 The principal difference is that the new type has a well defined interface for passing typing safety information and a less complicated signature for calling a destructor.
 The old type had a problematic API and is now deprecated.

-E.57.2 Guidance to language users
+6.58.2 Guidance to language users

 When practicable, migrate Python programs to the current standard.